oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

 ### Examine the Original Code

-As you might have noticed, when you attempt to run `1_matrix_mul_race_condition` the code reports bad results and then exits.
-We can use the Intel® Distribution for GDB* to get a backtrace of the entire stack to understand the problem.
+As you might have noticed, when you attempt to run `1_matrix_mul_race_condition`, the code reports bad results and then exits.
+Use the Intel® Distribution for GDB* to get a backtrace of the entire stack to understand the problem.

-In case we need view code running on the GPU, we need to enable GPU debugging.
+To view code running on the GPU, you must enable GPU debugging.
 This will require [some setup on your system](#setting-up-to-debug-on-the-gpu) before you can see code running on the GPU.

 1. Run the Intel® Distribution for GDB*.
    ```